2 top Thai pro-democracy protesters released from jail

-They had been granted bail last month on charges including sedition arising from a protest rally in Bangkok in July.
+They had been granted bail last month on charges including sedition arising from a protest rally in Bangkok in July, Sedition carries a seven-year maximum prison sentence.
 Police said their continued involvement in demonstrations violated the terms of their release.

 Both men have remained defiant, and again on Monday said they would continue their public protest activities.